 Flemish liberal party is looking for ideas, and most of all for voters

-Today, Open VLD, the Flemish liberal party, is organising a ‘festival of ideas’.
-It’s supposed to be a broad brainstorming session about the challenges of today and the solutions that politics can offer.
+Flemish liberal party Open VLD is organising a "festival of ideas" on Saturday.
+The party's aim is that it will be a broad brainstorming session about today's challenges and the solutions that politics can offer.
 Despite the positive spin, the atmosphere is mostly negative.
 Open VLD is in crisis.
-Just like several other Belgian political parties, Open VLD is struggling for survival.
+Like several other parties, it is struggling for survival.

-Alexander De Croo, the previous Belgian prime minister, is a member of Open VLD.
-The June 2024 elections were a punishment for De Croo and his party.
+The June 2024 elections were a punishment for former prime minister Alexander De Croo and his party.
 The defeat was crushing.
-With a few fewer votes, the party would have fallen under the electoral threshold.
-The Open VLD-leadership stepped aside and resigned.
+With a handful of votes fewer, the party would have fallen under the electoral threshold.
+The leadership stepped aside.

-The new president, Eva De Bleeker, promised to renew and strengthen her party.
-The ‘festival of ideas’ was her initiative.
-She was looking for new ideas and a new name for the party.
-But, although she was chosen by the Open VLD members, nobody really believed she could deliver.
-A couple of weeks ago, she also decided to leave on her own terms, but she wanted to press ahead with her festival.
+The new leader, Eva De Bleeker, promised to renew and strengthen her party.
+The "festival of ideas" was her initiative, as she looked for new ideas and a new name for the party.
+Although she was chosen by the party members, there was a lack of belief that she could deliver.
+She decided to step down on her own terms last month, but wanted to press ahead with the festival.

-A new president will be chosen by mid-October.
-The likely winner of the presidential elections is Frédéric De Gucht, at present the leader of Open VLD in the Brussels region and, as such, a crucial player in the formation of a new Brussels government.
-De Gucht is convinced of the sense of urgency to save his party and is trying to achieve that by playing it hard.
-It’s unlikely he will be very interested in the soft talk about inspiring ideas that will be discussed today.
+A new leader will be chosen by mid-October.
+The most likely winner is Frédéric De Gucht, at present the leader of Open VLD in the Brussels region and, as such, a crucial player in the formation of a new Brussels government.

 Website preview